-The truth is that Belcher is a murderer, and if you don't believe that just ask the family of 22-year-old Kasandra Perkins, a family that is grieving the tragic loss of a woman they loved and her now-parentless daughter.
+The truth is that Belcher is a murderer, and if you don't believe that, just ask the family of 22-year-old Kasandra Perkins, a family that is grieving the tragic loss of a woman they loved and the plight of their now parentless granddaughter.

 Not only did NBC, and others, pay tribute to the life of Belcher, but the network also allowed broadcaster Bob Costas to present a commentary on the incident that placed the blame for the deaths squarely on gun ownership.

 Costas' monologue was an underhanded attack on the Second Amendment, which protects Americans' rights to own guns.